rameloni/Tydi-Chisel-testing-framework-analysis/results/analysis-by-example/README.md

 }
 ```

+### Router in waveforms

-Fig. 10 proves immediately that the abstraction level of the router is not reflected in the waveform representation.
+Fig. 15 proves immediately that the abstraction level of the router is not reflected in the waveform representation.
 First of all, there is no reference to the object `Router` in the waveforms, although it is declared in the code and it used to specify the router sizes.
 When the designer writes their blocks, they just use the actual values through the defined parameters (i.e. `val read_routing_table_response: DecoupledIO[UInt] = EnqIO(UInt(Router.addressWidth.W))`)
 Furthermore, there is no information related to what signals are related to a Packet, WriteCmd or ReadCmd.
 Every type declared as a class is decomposed in its fields and represented as separate signals.